 And my poetry,

-I was obedient you see believed all the lies
+I was obedient; you see believed all the lies

-They told me never realised they're reducing
+They told me they never realized they were reducing

-My life to office cubicle mediocrity
+My life too office cubicle mediocrity

 And now they want more,

-Body beautiful is what they say, a perfect life with white shiny teeth,"
+Body beautiful is what they say, a perfect life with shiny white teeth,"